 Execute queries with Python using Psycopg

-When you get your DB connection you need to start pulling data, to do that you will need to execute some kind of SQL query to narrow down the amount of data you will get based on the type of analysis you want to perform.
-To do that with Psycopg you need to perform the following steps:
+When you get your DB connection, you need to start pulling data.
+To do that you will need to execute some SQL query to narrow down the amount of data you will get based on the type of analysis you want to perform.
+To perform that with Psycopg, you need to make the following steps:

 cur = con.cursor()